frothers/Frothers-FC/content/posts/2025/2025-winter-game-20.md

 > 1-2

-The Frothers managed to hit straight back with a snap throughball from **James** following an exchange of possession. **Andy** didn't need to be asked twice.
+The Frothers managed to hit straight back with a snap through ball from **James** following an exchange of possession. **Andy** didn't need to be asked twice.

 > 2-2